TDS (Total Dissolved Solids) represents the total concentration of all the dissolved substances in water.

 However, some constituents of TDS like pesticides, lead, arsenic, and fluoride can be very harmful to human health.
 These constituents enter water as a result of human activities like sewage, agricultural and urban run-off, and industrial wastewater.

-Why Do You Need to Measure Total Dissolved Solids?
+Why Do you Need to Measure Total Dissolved Solids?

 Because testing the level of TDS in your water is the easiest way to analyze the overall quality of your drinking water.